PaoloMura/graph-vis/app/server/README.md

 This step should be performed on the same platform you intend to host the app on (e.g. Ubuntu).

+The Dockerfile instructs the app to run in production environment by setting the environment variable.

 ```shell
 $ docker build -t flask-container .
 ```